Survivor Man: Production

 "Survivor Man" is the second episode written by Steve Carell.
-Carell also wrote the second season finale "Casino Night".
+He also wrote the second season finale "Casino Night".
 The episode is the fifth episode directed by Paul Feig, and his first since the second-season episode "E-mail Surveillance".
 "Survivor Man" is the second episode to feature birthdays as a plot line.
-The episode was the next to last episode to be aired before the effects of the 2007–2008 Writers Guild of America strike halted production.
+The episode was the penultimate episode to be aired before the 2007–2008 Writers Guild of America strike halted production.

 The episode's title and plot share similarities with Survivorman, a television show in which the host is placed in the wilderness with little or no supplies for survival.
 The producers contacted Survivorman host Les Stroud to obtain permission to parody his work.
 Stroud revealed in a 2020 interview with GQ that he "couldn't have been more honoured" at the idea of the episode, and went on to state that he considered this episode to be the "highlight of his career".